 TELUS World of Science in Edmonton, Alberta is a bustling centre devoted to offering interactive programs and exhibits to enhance visitors’ enjoyment of science and technology.
+Opening its doors in 1984, the science center now features a planetarium, an IMAX theater, a computer lab, and six galleries for science exhibits.

 “We do as much as we can with the resources we have,” says Karin Dowling, the director of Human Resources and a 20-year veteran of the science center.
 “Being a non-profit, we have to work within our budget guidelines.”
 Karin points out that the TELUS World of Science earns the major share of its revenues from admissions and services, unlike similar institutions that are completely funded by governments.